hakanonal/minibar/README.md

 - Oyy!
 I have forgotten to plug the computers' electric power so that the battery has finished.
 That's why I could not access to my local GPU
     - I am going to start the same sweep also inmy local GPU to run in parallel and faster.

+#### 11.08.2020

+- Well it's been 5 days for the simple classification.
+109 runs has been completed.
+Pretty good.
+    - It is certeainly clear that lr 1e-4 is the winner.
+    - However, when I check the batch sizes I can not see a consistant result there are both good and bad results in varius batch sizes.
+And when I say bad I mean total catastrpohy (zero)
+    - Moreover, the best TP / (TP+FN+FP) is not above 0.83
+    - I see that the sweep has not tried all posiible batch sizes yet.
+I would be morre confident if it is going to work other batch sizes.

+- Last night I had a talk with my friend. about genetic algorithms.
+Curentlly I am brute forcing all posible hyper parameters, via sweep and all runs are initially random.
+So all trains are being trained from the begening.
+So I have an intension to apply the genetic algorithms to train the follow up training.
+This means that I need to apply to continue training inherting from previous generations.
+I will research about that.
+    - Additional on this idea! curentlly I am discovering only different batch sizes and learning rates only.
+Also I am trying to compare 3 different networks.
+And that's it.
+However, **wouldn't be nice if I could have create a single script that explores all different kind of networks incdluding much more varius hyper parameters additional on to the batch size and the learning rate.**